Faulty Iron Burn Injury Compensation Claims

-A defective product personal injury claim could be made if a Claimant suffers an injury from a faulty product.
+A defective product personal injury claim could be made if a claimant suffers an injury from a faulty product.

 If you are burnt whilst using a faulty iron, you may be able to make a compensation claim.
 It may be more difficult to make a claim in the event that the product was not being used correctly, but your solicitor will be able to discuss this case in more detail.

 To make a successful compensation claim, you would have to prove that the accident was someone else's fault.
-In the case of faulty products, the responsibility may lie with the manufacturer or sometimes with the importer to distributor of the product.
+In the case of faulty products, the responsibility may lie with the manufacturer or sometimes with the importer or distributor of the product.